Karl Taus: Peacetime SS career in Austria and Germany

 After returning to his native land, Taus joined the Nazi Party of Austria on 20 October 1930 (membership number 301,453) and on 27 December 1930 he became a member of the SS (SS number 6,786).
 He joined the 38th SS-Standarte in Leoben.
 Commissioned a SS-Sturmführer on 16 February 1932, he led his Sturm until 25 September when he was promoted to SS-Hauptsturmführer and took command of a Sturmbann (battalion).
 Following two additional promotions, he became the commander of the 38th SS-Standarte on 15 June 1934.
-Taking part in the failed July Putsch against the Austrian government of Chancellor Engelbert Dollfuss, Taus was briefly imprisoned in a detention camp in Wöllersdorf and later would be awarded the Blood Order for taking part in the coup.
-He moved to Germany, assisted in administering the Party's relief organization for Austrian SS refugees and fell under the provisions of the general amnesty of July 1936.
+After taking part in the failed July Putsch against the Austrian government of Chancellor Engelbert Dollfuss, Taus was imprisoned in a detention camp in Wöllersdorf.
+He was later awarded the Blood Order for taking part in the coup.
+After being released under a general amnesty in July 1936, Taus moved to Germany and assisted in administering the Party's relief organization for Austrian SS refugees.

 On 18 November 1934, with the SS now banned in Austria, Taus was named commander of SS-Abschnitt (District) VIII of the underground Austrian SS units based in Linz.
 At the same time he was made commander of the SS-Oberabschnitt (Main District) "Osterreich" with oversight of all underground SS formations in Austria.
 He would hold these postings until 15 June 1935 and 20 January 1937, respectively, and was succeeded in both by SS-Oberführer Ernst Kaltenbrunner.
 Taus had in the meantime been promoted to SS-Oberführer on 15 February 1935 and, on 1 October 1937, he took up the position of Stabsführer (Staff Leader) of SS-Oberabschnitt "Nord," based in Stettin, remaining there until the Anschluss with Germany in March 1938.

 On 21 March 1938, Taus was assigned to the Concentration Camps Inspectorate under SS-Gruppenführer Theodor Eicke.
 It was intended that he would train for a position as a concentration camp commandant but, after undergoing training and evaluations at Dachau and Buchenwald, it was concluded that he lacked the severity for such a posting and he was never given a camp command.
 Eicke assessed Taus on 14 June 1938 thusly: "Taus has completely failed ...
 It is now absolutely certain that Taus is neither predisposed nor qualified to be used as the responsible SS leader in a concentration camp".
 On 1 July 1938, Taus was assigned as the Stabsführer in SS-Oberabschnitt "Elbe," headquartered in Dresden.
 He would officially retain this position through the end of the Nazi regime, though he was assigned elsewhere at times during the war.
 He advanced in rank to SS-Brigadeführer on 10 September 1939.